daniehej/docs_njn/install-openface.md

 [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) is a toolkit for facial behavior analysis such as detecting head pose and eye gaze tracking.

-OpenFace is not pre-compiled for ARM, so we have to compile it manually.
+OpenFace is not pre-compiled for ARM on Jetson Nano, so we have to compile it manually.
 This involves a couple of steps, which combine the [Unix installation Guide](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Unix-Installation) and [This issue](https://github.com/TadasBaltrusaitis/OpenFace/issues/714).

 1. First follow the steps in the [Unix installation Guide](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Unix-Installation)